-- Declaring/Switching Major: Students must have earned the minimum overall GPA for the major they intend ro declare before entering that major.
+- Declaring/switching major: Students must have earned the minimum overall GPA for the major they intend ro declare before entering that major.
 This policy is in place to ensure that you are capable of meeting the demands of that major before progressing any further.

 |First Year||10||Five hours stem from our annual blessing of the books.
 Students are encouraged to start now in collecting new children's books to donate in the fall.
-The other five hours stems from attending the PCPS lecture ad disability conference.|
+The other five hours stems from attending the PCPS lecture and disability conference.|

 *Hours may be less depending on the major which the student eventually pursues.

 Advising Center (MGH 111) - You can talk with an advisor about program requirements, extracurricular activities, accelerated program, and other academic resources to utilize.